 Step 2.
 Now, you can add the unallocated space to another partition or just create a new partition on this location.
 To do so, you can select the partition that you want to extend and select Extend Partition from the left action panel.

 Step 3.
-Select the drive that you want to take free space from, and then drag the slider bar to occupy the unallocated space or input the specific volume.
+Select the drive that you want to take free space from, and then drag the slider bar to occupy the unallocated space.
 Then click on OK.

 Step 4.
 Click on Apply to execute the pending changes.